 I have an idea of who can be those three and I’m concerned about Leann’s whereabouts specially knowing that she somehow belongs to three different entities besides the Trinity.

-I need to think carefully on my next step to reach out Leann, probably putting back my guards up, protection candles and prayers for starters… OH, but I still have meditation, although I have never used that before to establish a communication, it might actually do the trick.
+I need to think carefully on my next step to reach out Leann, probably putting back my guards up, protection candles and prayers for starters . . .
+OH, but I still have meditation, although I have never used that before to establish a communication, it might actually do the trick.

 I started the next day with renewed hopes, I been meditating for long and yoga actually helped me focus quite strongly on my goals.
-After going deep into my mind and focusing my energy on Leann; I could sense her, it was like allowing her in me and backwards.
+After going deep into my mind and focusing my energy on Leann; I could sense her, it was like allowing her in me and backward.

 The connection was definitely stablished.